Anushka-codergirl/c-programming-blog/content/blog/Pointers/index.md

 A pointer is a variable that holds a memory address, usually the location of another variable in memory.

+**Reference Operator(&)** is also a unary operator in c languages that uses for assign address of the variables.
+It returns the pointer address of the variable.

+**Dereference Operator(\*)** is used to identify an operator as a pointer.

 ### Types of Pointers

 1. NULL Pointers